apache/tvm/relax_spec.md

 def get_shape_var_mapping(S1: StructInfo, S2: StructInfo) -> {tir::Var, PrimExpr}:
     if S1 and S2 are not the same type: return {}
+    if S1 and S2 are both PrimStructInfo: return {}
     if S1 and S2 are both TupleStructInfo: if S1.fields and S2.fields don't have the same length: return {}